 Graduate students in the Department of Performance Studies must demonstrate competency in one or two cognate areas.
-This form should be typed and submitted to the Director of Graduate Studies no later than the end of spring quarter in the first year of doctoral work.
+This form should be filled out and submitted to the Director of Graduate Studies no later than the end of spring quarter in the first year of doctoral work (second year in the program).

-The plan must be completed and signed by the cognate advisor and the student, and submitted to and approved by the DGS prior to commencing work on the cognate.
-In instances where a cognate faculty agrees to allow a course with him/her to count toward fulfilling the cognate, that arrangement must be made one week before advance registration, be indicated on the cognate research plan, and include work over and above the requirements of the course.
+The plan must be completed and signed by the cognate advisor and the student and submitted to and approved by the DGS prior to commencing work on the cognate.
+In instances where a cognate faculty agrees to allow a course with them to count toward fulfilling the cognate, that arrangement must be made one week before Pre-Registration, be indicated on the cognate research plan, and include work over and above the requirements of the course.
 If the cognate is to be fulfilled by independent study (which is preferred), the same process applies.
-Once completed, the cognate faculty should an email to the DGS to indicate that the student has fulfilled the cognate.
+Once completed, the cognate faculty should send an email to the DGS to indicate that the student has fulfilled the cognate.
 For more information, please refer to the Graduate Student Handbook.